brookejohnson450/brookejohnson450.github.io/_posts/2020-11-24-nineteenth-post.md

 8. Film and edit one video and create into a blog post.

   **Update for 12/6/2020**

+4. Write four blog posts.
+These do not have to be published yet.

 9. Find a universal social media handle fro Instagram, Facebook, Twitter, LinkedIn and TikTok.